 Big Cat Rescue has been churning out daily update pages to keep their fans up to date on the day to day happenings of their roadside zoo operation.
-The latest update contains a paragraph quickly mentioning the alleged abuse that occurred at their facility.
-Page can be found here: (December 11th Updates)
+The latest edition contains a paragraph breifly mentioning the alleged abuse that occurred at their facility not too long ago.

 Who are these "animal abusers" claiming that an electric prod was used?
-Since the writer (presumably Carole Baskin) seems to be referring to our video, we can only assume they're calling their own fans animal abusers.
+Since the writer (presumably Carole Baskin) seems to be referring to our video, we can only assume they're calling their own fans animal abusers because our video featured comments from some of their followers that thought an electric prod was used to handle their tiger named Priya.

-Big Cat Rescue posted their update page that contained their response on Facebook.
+Big Cat Rescue posted their update page containing their response on their Facebook page.
 As usual, one of their devotees commented about how "animal abusers" are always lying and that Big Cat Rescue can do no wrong.

-Did Big Cat Rescue not bother to watch their own livestream?
+Did they not watch their own livestream?
 Is this the level of internal investigation we can come to expect from Big Cat Rescue regarding complaints of animal abuse?
-We don't need to imagine Gale doing anything since we can clearly see her poking the tiger.
+They claim Gale was rubbing Priya's leg with a twig, but we can clearly see her poking the tiger.

-According to Big Cat Rescue's comment, poking a cat is abuse and anyone caught doing so will terminated from their job.
-So why hasn't Gale been escorted off property?
+According to Big Cat Rescue's comment, poking a cat is abuse and anyone caught doing so will be escorted off of their property.
+So why hasn't that happened to Gale?

 Don't get us wrong, we have nothing against Gale, but it's hypocritical for Big Cat Rescue to let animal abuse go unpunished at their own facility yet still bash other facilities for committing what they believe to be animal abuse.